 Reason: to comply with the requirements of the Town and Country Planning Act 1990 and to enable the Great Western Main Line Rail Systems Project railways works related to the use to be completed by 2029.

-The use hereby permitted shall be carried out in accordance with drawing no xxxx.
+The use hereby permitted shall be carried out strictly in accordance with drawing no 0388965 Rev […] which identifies the position of the temporary ramp.

 Reason: for the avoidance of doubt.

-The ramp hereby permitted shall accord with design and construction details which shall have been previously submitted to, and approved in writing by, the Local Planning Authority.
+The ramp hereby permitted shall accord with the construction methodology details which shall have been previously submitted to, and approved in writing by, the Local Planning Authority.

+[NRF: If the location of the ramp is absolutely fixed by condition 2 (see proposed amends to condition 2) then this condition 3 can be limited to construction methodology, the reference to "General arrangement" is therefore otiose and conflicts with condition 2.]

 Reason: to ensure the safety of the site.

-No external lighting, cabin, hoarding, fencing or gate shall be erected in connection with the use hereby permitted unless it accords with details of its siting and design which shall have been previously submitted to, and approved in writing by, the Local Planning Authority.
+No external lighting, cabin, hoarding, fencing or gates shall be erected or operated in connection with the use hereby permitted unless it accords with details of its siting and design which shall have been previously submitted to, and approved in writing by, the Local Planning Authority.

+[NRF: In relation to the “gates”, it needs to be clarified if what is being referred to here is a gate to the railway within the northern boundary on the RRAP, and AN Other security gate within BPL's site and if so where?
+If there is a security gate proposed on a shared use area then this must be agreed with BPL and its location fixed by the LPA.
+It cannot be located within a "general" area.
+There is a risk of conflict with BPL's development, or a risk that construction of the proposed development could be prevented if the gates are not appropriately sited, and could be located (and moved) anywhere by NR within a "general" area.
+The same arguments are made in relation to the other features referred to in this condition.

+NRF: design is important for the cabins.
+These are capable of being an eyesore for residents.
+LB Ealing's comments on the conditions specifically referenced approving the design.
+The reason given was neighbouring amenity.

+NRF: general arrangement drawings give no certainty to nearby residents.
+Whilst the structures may be of a "temporary and minor nature", the duration - 6 years - that these will be in place is not.
+Residents deserve certainty and the LPA needs to able to confirm if a breach has occurred or not.
+General arrangement drawings do not provide that.]

 Reason: to minimise any adverse effects of the use on the living conditions of nearby residents and on the appearance of the area.